 Other points of interest are that he underwent two colonics and used infrared saunas to speed up toxin removal.

 The poster claims to have followed a strict candida diet.
 This is basically a diet which removes all foods that promote fungal growth within the body.

 The list and diet plan are quite extensive and I truly think it would be better to just provide a link to more information on this diet plan, so here it is:

-The biggest lesson to be learnt here, is that if you think something is wrong with your body go get it checked out.
+The biggest lesson to be learned here is that if you think there something is wrong with your body, go get it checked out.
 If you think you have a Candida infection, go and get tested for a Candida infection.
-Being able to verify your problem will take all the guess work out of curing your seborrheic dermatitis.
+Being able to verify your problem will take all the guesswork out of curing your seborrheic dermatitis.

 Rob Stuart – YouTube

 This post is a little different since it’s in the form of an easy to watch YouTube video.
 The root of the video is, however, extremely similar to the previous two mentioned here.
 Two other points that are touched upon are smoking and exercise.